Summary of Lesson Plans

 COR 110 Concepts of the Self:

 This session is the information literacy cornerstone.
-It is a conceptual, not skills-based, session that introduces students to the critical thinking implicit and essential to information literacy.
+It is a conceptual, not skills- based, session that introduces students to the critical thinking implicit and essential to information literacy.
 In this session, librarians ask students to participate in a series of active learning exercises (including live polling via cell phone, group work, and discussion) to identify and characterize the ways they use information in their daily lives: how do they find information, what do they do with information, and how they would characterize their information preferences.
-This session also includes a brief discussion of Wikipedia as a source in college-level research, and a discussion about how students evaluate resources on the web.
+This session also explores, through inquiry-based discussion, filter bubbles and their impact on our information landscapes.

 COR 120 Concepts of Community: